Eun/http-server-action/README.md

 # http-server-action
 ---
 An action that spawns an http server to serve files.
+By @Eun Improved to handle index.html in root of directories.

 ## Inputs
 ### `directory`